chrisdev/wagtail-cookiecutter-foundation/README.rst

     - ``documents`` - Create and organize documents in folders using wagtail tags
     - ``products`` - use for a product or portfolio showcase
     -  ``feeds`` - RSS/Atom feeds which support enclosures
-        (e.g image and video embeds and work services like feedburner and mailchimp
+        (e.g image and video embeds and work with services like feedburner and mailchimp)
     - ``utils`` - Various utility functions, templatetags and filters

 The projects spun up with wagtail-cookiecutter-foundation have a modular structure